hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 # Access State, Config, and Plan

-There are various points at which the provider needs access to the data from the practitioner's configuration, Terraform's state, or the plan that was generated.
+There are various points at which the provider needs access to the data from the practitioner's configuration, Terraform's state, or generated plan.
 The same patterns are used for accessing this data, regardless of its source.

 The data is usually stored in a request object: